 Additional fees may be charged for courses that offer laboratory work or individual tutorial instructions.

-*Important Student Fees Information: The College of Extended Learning makes every effort to keep students costs to a minimum.
-Fees listed in published schedules or student accounts may need to be increased to meet the operating costs of delivering continuing education courses and programs therefore, the College of Extended Learning reserves the right to increase or modify fees, without notice, until the date when instruction for a particular quarter has begun.
-All college of Extended Learning fees are subject to change.
+*Important Student Fees Information: The College of Extended and Global Education makes every effort to keep students costs to a minimum.
+Fees listed in published schedules or student accounts may need to be increased to meet the operating costs of delivering continuing education courses and programs therefore, the College of Extended and Global Education reserves the right to increase or modify fees, without notice, until the date when instruction for a particular quarter has begun.
+All College of Extended and Global Education fees are subject to change.

 Graduate Certificate Process

 Steps and procedures for non-degree seeking students

 - Complete preliminary application on the College of Extended and Global Education (CEGE) website.